gravity-ui/date-components/src/components/RelativeDatePicker/README.md

 ### Relative

 In this mode `RelativeDatePicker` get and return values in special relative format.
 You set and get values as formulas which will help you to compute the exact date.
-We can call it `grafana-like format` because it is very similar to format of grafana's relative time fields.
+We can call it `grafana-like format` because it is very similar to format of Grafana's relative time fields.
 To know more about relative time values in Grafana read [the docs](https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/).

-Using this mode you can deliver youe data from source to destination and compute the exact value straight on the necessary endpoit without inaccuracy.
+Using this mode you can deliver your data from source to destination and compute the exact value straight on the necessary endpoit without inaccuracy.

 <!--LANDING_BLOCK
 <ExampleBlock